 About the Project

 Construction of a new Fire Station (#5) in the south end of west Lethbridge in the community of Watermark.
-The new facility will be approximately 1200m2 in size and will include three drive through apparatus bays and sufficient space for parking and fire grounds training.
+The new facility will be approximately 1200 m2 in size and will include three drive-through apparatus bays and sufficient space for living quarters, administrative and support services, and training.

 The current #2 station located on Whoop Up Drive was completed in 1980.
 At the time of opening, the population in west Lethbridge was approximately 4,000; today the population is nearing 40,000.
 The Fire Master Plan identifies that an additional fire station is required to service west Lethbridge.
 This station would provide an additional fire truck and ambulance to west Lethbridge.